IriLrnr/EvIBM/DOCUMENTATION.md

-# Model and Code Walkthrough
+# Model and Code Documentation for V0

-#### Hello!

-Welcome to my detailed walkthrough!
-If you are reading this, at this point, either you are my advisor or another person who knows the research and me; however, readers probably have different backgrounds, and I want the text to be clear to everyone, and the code to be as self-explanatory as possible, so I'm making this informal text, with bits of theory.

-My goal is for this document to be complete, informative and helpful on understanding the relation between what we **want** to model, and what we are **actually** modeling, because frankly, both you and I are here to help me fix some mistakes.
-So I'll be needing every little feedback you can give me, even if it's just a stylistic tip.

-#### Let's begin!

 This is a computational model for evolution and speciation.
-In this walkthrough, I am going to explain the model while showing the code that corresponds at the same time, so it is also a documentation.
-If you have a specific doubt, you can look into function section through the table of contents, or in the F.A.Q.
+Firt, the model is described, and following is the code.
+The order is not as it appear in the files, but as is used when compiling.

 ## Table of Contents
 - [The model](#model)